dragonpilot-community/.github/profile/README.md

    - **Delete All Driving Log:** Tap the button to delete ALL your driving logs (including dashcam `/gpx/` driving logs)

  - `Dragonpilot Controls tab`
-   - **Later Planner Mode:** change your lateral planner version.
+   - **Planner Vesrion:** change your lateral planner version.
 1 = 0.8.13 2 = 0.8.16
+   - **Controller Type:** Override the default controller.
+1 = PID 2 = LQR 3 = Torque Your Vehicle may not support all the options, YMMV.
+   - **Enable Torque Ctrl Auto Tune:** Enable auto tune Torque controller.
+WORKS WELL ONLY ON SOME VEHICLES.
+More linear steering experience.
    - **Always On Lateral:** Use at your own risk!
 Your drive will not upload but you can find them under `/data/media/0/fakedata` you will not be ban but we just don't upload since comma does not use data from fork but it will be stored locally.
 0 = stock  1 = Stock Long 2 = OP Long.
 Reboot required.
    - **Use Lanelines:** "Use Lanelines instead of End-to-End when possible
    - **Lane Change Mode:** 1 = Lane Change Assist (LCA) 2 = Auto Lane Change Assist (ALCA)
      - **LCA Min Speed:** LCA minimum engage speed in mph.
 1 mph = 1.61 km/h
      - **ALCA Delay:** Once the vehicle meets all ALCA criteria, it will wait for the seconds set here before performing lane change automatically
      - **ALCA Min Speed:** ALCA minimum engage speed in mph.
 1 mph = 1.61 km/h
-   - **Use LQR Controller:** Enable this if you wish to use LQR instead of PID or INDI controller.WORKS WELL ONLY ON SOME VEHICLES.
-More linear steering experience.
-   - **Use Torque Controller:**  Enable this if you wish to use Torque instead of PID or INDI or LQR controller.
-WORKS WELL ONLY ON SOME VEHICLES.
-More linear steering experience.
-   - **Enable Torque Ctrl Auto Tune:** Enable auto tune Torque controller.
-WORKS WELL ONLY ON SOME VEHICLES.
-More linear steering experience.
    - **Manually Control Accel Mode:** Enable this if you wish to adjust openpilot's acceleration control.
    - **Enable vision based turn control:** Use vision path predictions to estimate the appropriate speed to drive through turns ahead
    - **Manually Control Following Distance Mode:** Enable this if you wish to adjust openpilot's following distance. openpilot by default keeps 1.45 secs distance to lead car.
 When on close will be dynamic but get closer in traffic.
 Normal is also dynamic and it get further and far is stock 1.45se
    - **Dynamic End-to-end:** Automatically Turn On and Off End-to-end longitudinal (extremely alpha), this will ignore the stock end-to-end settings
-   - **End-to-end Speed Override:** when acc set speed below the setting and there is no lead car, e2e will be turned on automatically.
+     - **E2E When Car Set Speed Below (w/o Lead):** when acc set speed below the setting and there is no lead car, e2e will be turned on automatically.
 1 kp/h = 0.62 mph
+     - **E2E When Lead Car Speed Below:** when lead car is going below the setting, e2e will be turned on automatically.
+1 kp/h = 0.62 mph
    - **Enable Device Temp Check:** Override openpilot temperature safe check to engage
    - **Enable Max Ctrl Speed Check:** allows openpilot run at more than 95 mph
+   - **Controller Type:** Manually select between PID, LQR, INDI, Torque controllers.

 - `Dragonpilot UI tab`
    - **Display Mode:** 0 = Default  1 = Screen Off While Driving